adavilalith/VerdeTerra/README.md

     * Once the web application loads in the browser, subsequent requests for dynamic data (like fetching sensor metrics) are made directly to this API Gateway.
     * It exposes a `/data` GET HTTP endpoint.
 * **Lambda Function (Fetch Data):** Triggered by the API Gateway endpoint, this function retrieves data.
-* **DynamoDB Table (esp32_metrics):** The Fetch Data Lambda queries this table to retrieve sensor data based on the specified time range.
+* **DynamoDB Table:** The Fetch Data Lambda queries this table to retrieve sensor data based on the specified time range.

 ## 🚀 <ins>**Getting Started**</ins> 🚀